AtlegangMolokwane/ReactNative-Frontend/README.md

 - run npm start

 ## Challenges faced
-- I was not able to create a profile page where you could edit the user name and image
+- I was not able to create a profile page where you could edit the user name and image.
+- I was also not able create the Search because of time.
 - When performing the CRUD, the data gets updated after you have reloaded the script again. e.g after deleting, adding or editing item, you wont be able to see the changes unless you reload the script.
 I believe with your guidance I will be able to make it refresh autometically.